hengxin/coq-rock/config/coq-install-win.md

 Some features of Coq are not yet supported under Windows.
 This includes the native compiler and parallel proof processing in CoqIDE.
 If you want to take advantage of these features, you can install GNU/Linux in a virtual machine and run CoqIDE from there.
-- `Install VirtualBox for Windows and then install Ubuntu inside it.
+- `Install VirtualBox for Windows and then install Ubuntu inside it`
-- `Install Coq following the [Installation of Coq on Linux](https://github.com/hengxin/coq-rock/blob/master/config/coq-install-linux.md) tutorial.
+- `Install Coq following the [Installation of Coq on Linux](https://github.com/hengxin/coq-rock/blob/master/config/coq-install-linux.md) tutorial`

 ## Installation from Chocolatey